 Of course, it’s important to point out that, as wonderful as it is to have an actual color palette that goes along with the theme of your wedding, it is certainly not a must.
 This, however, won’t mean that there won’t be any colors at your wedding, but rather that there won’t be an established theme that you stick to.
 “It’s fairly difficult to avoid choosing colors in general, unless you’re looking to stick to an all-white event or something similarly monotone,” says Carlson.
 “Neutral colorways are certainly still classified as a wedding palette but in a more muted sense.”

 Coming up with a wedding color scheme can be a lot of fun.
 If you’ve hired a wedding planner, they will likely help you make your decisions and incorporate current trends along with what feels unique to you.

 Take a peek at a color wheel:

-“You do not need a degree in design to figure out what works well together,” says JoAnn Gregoli, NYC wedding planner and owner of Elegant Occasions by JoAnn Gregoli There are some basic principles she recommends following.
+“You do not need a degree in design to figure out what works well together,” says JoAnn Gregoli, NYC wedding planner and owner of Elegant Occasions by JoAnn Gregoli There are some basic principles she recommends following when picking your hues.
 “Typically, colors that go well together are ones that are opposites because they pair cool and warm (examples include orange and sky blue and turquoise and coral),” she says.
 “Other color pairings that work well together are the ones on the wheel that are wheel neighbors—they’re similar in tone to each other and share a primary color.”